 “I believe in the memorable words of President Grover Cleveland, that to talk of free trade is irrelevant.
 The social disturbances between the races are not necessarily political.” –Styles L. Hutchins, The Chattanooga Times

-This is where it gets wild, y’all.
-In order to tell it, I have to introduce Ed Johnson, of whom many of you have heard.
+Now, in order to tell the full story, I have to introduce Ed Johnson, of whom many of you have heard.

 Meet Ed Johnson